 Schulz Lab – MU Biological Sciences

-The Nair lab projects involve reverse engineering the brain circuits in invertebrates and vertebrates, at intracellular, cellular and systems levels, in close association with neuroscientists and biologists.
-We model a neuron as a nonlinear electrical circuit and combine many neurons to form networks.
-Using biologically realistic and reduced order models, we use system theoretic concepts to investigate how such neurons/network circuits implement functions.
-We study neurocomputational and system level issues such as bifurcation, adaptation and learning (LTP/LTD, etc.), robustness, control and related ones for these nonlinear dynamic circuits.
+We model a neuron as a nonlinear electrical circuit and combine many neurons to form networks at the 'biophysical' level.
+We also developed reduced order versions of such models, and black box (statistical, machine learning), etc. versions.
+Using a variety of such computational models, we use system theoretic concepts to investigate how neurons/network circuits implement functions, including learning.
+Some of the neurocomputational properties include structure-function as well as system level issues such as adaptation and learning (LTP/LTD, etc.), robustness, control and related ones for these nonlinear dynamic circuits, at cellular, systems/networks, cognitive, and behavior/clinical levels.

 Neural oscillations - Automated identification of oscillations using in vivo LFP data for detect oscillations online in experiments; Modeling gamma and its modulation in the amygdala; Beta-gamma coupling in network models of M1 cortex; Mechanisms underlying the generation of spontaneous ripples in amygdala and hippocampus; Automated prediction of oscillatory bursts in vivo using LFP data